riganti/dotvvm-docs/Pages/concepts/data-binding/supported-expressions.md

 Since we are adding a lot of methods from `System.Linq` namespace, we decided to include this namespace to the default DotVVM namespaces for extension methods lookup.
 Therefore, it is not necessary to write `@import System.Linq` in your `DotHTML` files.

-### Upcoming support for .NET methods in DotVVM 3.1
+### Additional .NET methods supported since DotVVM 3.1

-We plan to add support for the following methods in DotVVM 3.1.

 #### LINQ methods